Man Utd agree personal terms with Jack Grealish | Goal.com

 Pogba is currently out of action after a surgery and while it is anticipated that he will return to first team action in order to gain match fitness for EURO 2020 this summer, they are likely to be his final games for Ole Gunnar Solskjaer’s side.

-United signed Bruno Fernandes for an initial £46.5 million ($60 million) from Sporting Lisbon in January, but he is not the only player designated to improve the team’s attacking options.
+United signed Bruno Fernandes for an initial £46.5 million ($60m) from Sporting Lisbon in January, but he is not the only player designated to improve the team’s attacking options.
 Once Pogba leaves, likely to Real Madrid or Juventus, there will be room for another attacking player.

 Grealish has been linked with United for much of the season but Fernandes was seen as the easiest winter target to secure with Sporting happy to sell at the right price.